 After my prospective client became my actual client, we put her proposal together.
 We framed her sample chapter using a story from her personal life that served the concept being taught in that passage of text.
 We capitalized on her clients’ experiences in a similar way when executing the remainder of the chapter.
 And, we utilized her specific voice throughout.
 These devices were used not so that she could say something new, but for a different reason entirely…

 Self-help books have the potential to be viable not as a result of an author’s originality, but as a result of empowering certain readers after other authors have not.

 Most book proposals get rejected because they fail to empower certain readers.
 While the stories they tell, the concepts they explain, and the voice that they use won’t resonate with everyone, if they have embraced a few key principles of compelling content then it will absolutely resonate with a select few.

 And those select few will become the author’s first readers.

 My client did embrace these principles in her book proposal, and welcomed success right away.
-I encourage you to check them out for yourself in my next free training on how to write a nonfiction book proposal.
+I encourage you to check them out for yourself by contacting me via the form below so you can watch my free webinar on them.